diffblue/gitlab/doc/architecture/blueprints/ci_data_decay/index.md

 introduced a [new architecture for queuing CI/CD builds](https://gitlab.com/groups/gitlab-org/-/epics/5909#note_680407908) for execution.

-This allowed us to significant improve performance, but we still do consider the new solution as an intermediate mechanism, needed before we start working on the next iteration, that should improve the architecture of builds queuing even more (it might require moving off the PostgreSQL fully or partially).
+This allowed us to significantly improve performance.
+We still consider the new solution as an intermediate mechanism, needed before we start working on the next iteration.
+The following iteration that should improve the architecture of builds queuing even more (it might require moving off the PostgreSQL fully or partially).

 In the meantime we want to ship another iteration, an intermediate step towards more flexible and reliable solution.
 We want to partition the new queuing